Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Methods and Models

 We define convective boundaries using the convective-neutrality algorithm introduced in \citep{Lattanzio86}.
-Previous works \citep{kamath2012evolution,osborn25} have shown that this algorithm underpredicts the efficiency of third dredge-up mixing in AGB stars of mass $\sim$1.5-2 \msun\ when compared, for example, to the carbon star luminosity function of the Galaxy and the Magellanic Clouds.
+Previous works \cite{lattanzio89,karakas16} have shown that this algorithm results in the activation of the third dredge-up, however, it underpredicts the efficiency of third dredge-up mixing in AGB stars of mass $\sim$1.5-2 \msun\ when compared, for example, to the carbon star luminosity function of the Galaxy and the Magellanic Clouds \citep{kamath2012evolution,osborn25}.
 To probe the implications of increasing the efficiency of the third dredge-up, and of lowering the core mass at which it first appears, we also computed models with a parametrised convective overshoot, where we extend the base of the convective envelope during the third dredge-up downward by a fixed fraction ($N_\mathrm{ov}$) of the pressure scale height:

 Implementing convective overshoot of up to $N_\mathrm{ov} \approx 3\, H_\mathrm{p}$ at the base of the convective envelope during the third dredge-up was required to reproduce the observed O- to C-rich transition luminosities in stellar clusters in the Magellanic Clouds \citep{kamath2012evolution}.